aedobbyn/beer-data-science/present/brewsentation.md

 * Beer consumption: how is this trending over time, for each style?
     * What drives the trend?
 Supply or demand?
         * <small> Do brewers brew more sours causing people buy more of them or do people start liking sours and cause brewers to brew more? </small>
+* Hierarchical clustering to make a more scientific beer family tree
 * Some funky algorithm to generate new beer names